|Listed below are some of the most common questions our customers ask. If you still can't find what you need, contact us through email.

 What should I do if I have an after-hours emergency?

-Call the office number 812-246-5416 and your call will be forwarded to the on call field tech.
+Call the office number 812-246-5416, select option #6 and your call will be forwarded to the on call field tech.

 Will there be a charge for an after-hours service run?

-There is a $35 service run fee for all after-hours service run calls.
-If it is determined that the issue belongs to Watson Water Co., the fee will be waived.
+is a $50 service run fee for all after-hours service run calls.
+If it

 I have a water softener, what is the hardness of the water?